cdfoundation/sig-interoperability/workstreams/events_in_cicd/vocabulary.md

 - **Continuous Integration Pipelines Events**: includes events related to building, testings, packaging and releasing software artifacts, usually binaries.
 - **Continuous Deployment Pipelines Events**: include events related with environments where the artifacts produced by the integration pipelines actually run.
 These are usually services running in a specific environment (dev, QA, production), or embeded software running in a specific hardware.

+These phases can also be considered as different profiles of the vocabulary that can be adopted independently.

 # Required Metadata for CD Events

 The following attributes are REQUIRED to be present in all the Events defined in this vocabulary:

 - **Event ID**: defines a unique identifier for the event
-- **Event Type**: defines a textual description of the event type, only event types described in this document are supported
+- **Event Type**: defines a textual description of the event type, only event types described in this document are supported.
+All event types should be prefixed with `CD.`
 - **Event Source**: defines the context in which an event happened
 - **Event Timestamp**: defines the time when the event was produced